-Email email@example.com with "EAST END" in the subject line to participate, check email for photo in reply.
+- Email firstname.lastname@example.org with "EAST END" in the subject line to participate, check email for photo in reply.
 Download the photo to your computer - it should have a file name consisting of the abbreviated address and date it was taken by a Preservation Durham volunteer.

-Log in to Open Durham (create account if new user, follow instructions in email).
+- Log in to Open Durham (create account if new user, follow instructions in email).

-In another window, type the prefix of your photo's file name into the search bar on the County Tax Admin website (Ex: If your file is called 900EGeer11012002.jpg, you type in "900 E Geer" and it should pull up the correct property.).
+- In another window, type the prefix of your photo's file name into the search bar on the County Tax Admin website (Ex: If your file is called 900EGeer11012002.jpg, you type in "900 E Geer" and it should pull up the correct property.).
 You need two pieces of information from here:

 a.
 The location of the property - its position on the block, any immediately adjacent cross streets, etc (*note - the address location should still be the same even if the photographed structure no longer appears.).

 a.
-Select 'Residential' under 'Type'
+Select 'Residential' under 'Building Type'

 b.
 Select 'East End' under 'Neighborhood'

-Under the 'Building Information' tab, enter the 'Year Built' as indicated on the County Tax records you pulled above.
+- Under the 'Building Information' tab, enter the 'Year Built' as indicated on the County Tax records you pulled above.

-b.
-According to county property records, this house was constructed in YYYY (input date from County Tax records).
+- Now click below the caption in the 'Body' field, and add your version of this sentence to the text: According to county property records, this house was constructed in YYYY (input date from County Tax records).